-derived from the UK ( Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a · · · · · · · · · · · · · · · · · · · · GDPR) directly or indirectly, in particular by reference to an identifier such as a r name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, 6 economic, cultural or social identity of that natural person Special Categories' of 'Special Categories' of Personal Data is different from Personal Data and Personal Data consists of information relating to: derived from the UK ( (a) The racial or ethnic origin of the data subject GDPR) (I (b) Their political opinions (c) Their religious beliefs or other beliefs of a similar nature (d) Whether a member of a trade union (within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1998 (e) Genetic data (1 (f) Biometric data for the purpose of uniquely identifying a natural person ( (g) Their physical or mental health or condition (1 (h) Their sexual life Personal Confidential Personal and Special Categories of Personal Data owed a duty of Data ( confidentiality (under the common law).
-This term describes personal i information about identified or identifiable individuals, which should be kept private or secret.
+Personal Data Any information relating to an identified or identifiable natura (derived from the UK UK ('data subject'); an identifiable natural person is one who can be identified, GDPR) directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person 'Special Categories' of 'Special Categories' of Personal Data is different from Personal Data and Personal Data consists of information relating to: (derived from the UK (a) The racial or ethnic origin of the data subject GDPR) GDPR) (b) Their political opinions (c) Their religious beliefs or other beliefs of a similar nature (d) Whether a member of a trade union (within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1998 (e) Genetic data (f) Biometric data for the purpose of uniquely identifying a natural person (g) Their physical or mental health or condition (h) Their sexual life Personal Confidential Personal and Special Categories of Personal Data owed a duty of Data confidentiality (under the common law).
+This term describes personal information about identified or identifiable individuals, which should be kept private or secret.
 The definition includes dead as well as living people and 'confidential' includes information 'given in confidence' and 'that which is owed a duty of confidence'.
 The term is used in the Caldicott 2 Review: Information: to share or not to share (published March 2013).
 Commercially confidential Information Business/Commercial information, including that subject to statutory or regulatory obligations, which may be damaging to the Practice or a commercial partner if improperly accessed or shared.
 Also as defined in the Freedom of Information Act 2000 and the Environmental Information Regulations.
 Sensitive Data (Derived from UK GDPR) 'Sensitive Data' Data is different from Personal or Special Category data as it is derived from Article 10 of the UK GDPR and is information relating to "data relating to criminal convictions and offences or related security measures"